 Can I submit grades for courses I am currently enrolled in?

 No, current semester grades cannot be submitted after the November 1 deadline.
 The transcript uploaded should be the most current copy available and reflect the courses you are enrolled in for fall 2019.

 How many applications do you get each year?

-We receive around 600 applications each year.
+We receive more than 500 applications each year.

 What financial documents should students who have not filed FAFSA provide?